Residents Have Packages Sent To Police Station To Stop Thefts | WTOP

 Click here for updates on this story

-Sterling, PA (WBZ) — The Sterling Police Department is trying to stop porch pirates this Christmas.
+Sterling, MA (WBZ) — The Sterling Police Department is trying to stop porch pirates this Christmas.

 The department is allowing residents to have their packages sent to the station for safe keeping until they’re ready to pick up the goods.